zooniverse/front-end-monorepo/packages/lib-user/src/components/shared/AllProjects/README.md

 - Takes `projectContributions` and fetches more info about each project via panoptes `api/projects`
 - Attaches project data to each "contribution" in the `projectContributions` array

-### AllRecentProjects
+### AllProjectsByRecent

 Used in:
 - Individual users' stats page such as `/users/[login]/stats/projects`

 Features:
+- Fetches `/project_preferences` based on PAGE_SIZE
-- Takes a `recentProjectPreferences` array and fetches more info about each project via panoptes `api/projects`
+- Fetches more info about each project via panoptes `/api/projects`
 - Takes a `projectContributions` array
-- Attaches a `count` from `projectContributions` array to each project SORTED BY `recentProjectPreferences` array order
+- Attaches a `count` from `projectContributions` array to each project SORTED BY the original `/project_preferences` array order

 ### AllProjects

 Used in:
 - AllProjectsByCount
-- AllRecentProjects
+- AllProjectsByRecent

 Features
 - Displays ProjectCards in a classic pagination UI